eclipse-hono/hono/site/content/faq.md

 #### Why do I see `MemoryBasedConnectionLimitStrategy - Not enough memory` in the logs of a protocol adapter?

-The protocol adapter can not allocate enough memory.
+The protocol adapter can not allocate enough memory for handle even a small number of connections reliably.
 Please provide more memory.
 To try it anyways, configure the maximum number of concurrent connections, as documented in the Admin Guides of the protocol adapter ([MQTT]({{< relref "admin-guide/mqtt-adapter-config.md#service-configuration" >}}), [AMQP]({{< relref "admin-guide/amqp-adapter-config.md#service-configuration" >}})).